Using a Family Office Program or a Hedge Fund Course to Surf the Current Jobs Market

 A: As you might expect, Wealth Management is a function very specifically focused on managing a family’s wealth!
 The core of the role is to focus on investments – mostly financial instruments such as equities, bonds etc.

 A Family Office, however, may have a much wider remit.
-A Family Office may just cover wealth management, but generally it will include a number of other functions.
+A Family Office may just cover wealth management, but generally, it will include a number of other functions.
 For example, a very wealthy family frequently needs help with managing its luxury lifestyle.
 If it has a collection of classic cars, for example, they might have been bought as investments but it’s more likely that they will be used by family members.
 And so specialists are needed to help with buying, insuring, storing, maintaining and managing those cars.
 If the cars are stored in an offshore centre, for example, but a family member wants to drive them in Germany, then a huge amount of logistics is needed to get them to the right place at the right time and with the right insurance.
 Finding and working with the classic car specialists would be a role of the family office.

-Similar tasks need to be undertaken in relation to homes, art works, jewellery etc.
+Similar tasks need to be undertaken in relation to homes, artworks, jewellery etc.

 Another example of a family office function is helping to administer philanthropic efforts.
 Although these are most likely related to finance, they are not investments.
-Specialist knowledge is required to understand the vast spectrum of available philanthropic opportunities, and also the risks and legal pitfalls.
+Specialist knowledge is required to understand the vast spectrum of available philanthropic opportunities, as also the risks and legal pitfalls.
 A family office may be expected to coordinate these efforts.

 Our family office program has 12 modules, only one of which is about portfolio management.
-The remainder cover the other facets of setting up, managing and servicing a family office, including succession planning, governance, tax and the private bank relationship.
-As one of the very few family office education programs that covers all the different aspects of a family office, the Henley Family Office Program is uniquely placed to help career movers understand the language and mechanics of these entities.
+The remainder covers the other facets of setting up, managing and servicing a family office, including succession planning, governance, tax and the private bank relationship.
+As one of the very few family office education programs that cover all the different aspects of a family office, the Henley Family Office Program is uniquely placed to help career movers understand the language and mechanics of these entities.